HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in British Columbia: 2025 Guide

 This means that under the law, employers are not required to provide managers with paid time off or premium pay for working on a statutory holiday.

 When determining whether an employee is a “manager”, factors like duties, responsibilities, and decision-making powers are considered.
-Job title alone does not determine exempted status.
+The job title alone does not determine exempted status.

 For example, an employee in a role like “Manager of Operations” would likely be exempt from statutory holiday pay if they: